-Valley Forge Educational Services now participates in the Educational Improvement Tax Credit (EITC) program and the Opportunity Scholarship Tax Credit (OSTC) program.
+Valley Forge Educational Services participates in the Educational Improvement Tax Credit (EITC) program

-The EITC program provides financial aid support to financially eligible families interested in enrolling in The Vanguard School and Summer Matters programs.
-The OSTC program is slightly more restrictive, in that financially eligible students must reside within the boundaries of a low-achieving school based on PSSA score ranking.
+The EITC program provides financial aid support to financially eligible families interested in enrolling in The Vanguard School and Adult and Recreation Services programs.

 Businesses authorized to do business in Pennsylvania who are subject to one or more of the following taxes:

 - Corporate Net Income Tax

 - Insurance Premiums Tax

 - Mutual Thrift Institution Tax

 - Personal Income Tax of S corporation shareholders or Partnership Partners

 - Pennsylvania businesses can apply for tax credit programs through DCED's electronic single application system at esa.dced.state.pa.us.
 Applications are processed on a first-come, first-serve basis and approved until the available tax credits are exhausted.

 For business guidelines and more information visit, newpa.com/eitc